caiovitor/UoN.ExpressiveAnnotations.Net8/README.md

 ## Documentation

-Jarosław's documentation for Expressive Annotations is reproduced below, as it was at the time when `UoN.ExpressiveAnnotations.NetCore` was forked from it, with changes to those sections that are affected by the changes in the .NetCore version.
+Jarosław's documentation for Expressive Annotations is reproduced below, as it was at the time when `UoN.ExpressiveAnnotations.Net8` was forked from it, with changes to those sections that are affected by the changes in the .NetCore version.

 ### Table of contents
  - [What is the context behind this work?](#what-is-the-context-behind-this-implementation)